 The successful implementation of an ethics code requires a personal commitment to act ethically, encourage ethical behavior by others, and consult with others concerning ethical problems.
 When applying the code of ethical conduct, AASP members and certificants may encounter problems in identifying unethical conduct or in resolving ethical conflict.
 When faced with significant ethical concerns, one should consider the following courses of action.
 The successful implementation of an ethics code requires a personal commitment to act ethically, encourage ethical behavior by others, and consult with others concerning ethical problems.
+When applying the code of ethical conduct, AASP members and certificants may encounter problems in identifying unethical behavior by others, and consult with others concerning ethical problems.
+When applying the code of ethical conduct, AASP members and certificants may encounter problems in identifying unethical conduct or in resolving ethical problems.
 When applying the code of ethical conduct, AASP members and certificants may encounter problems in identifying unethical conduct or in resolving ethical conflict.
 When faced with significant ethical concerns, one should consider the following courses of action.